Loirooriol/X-Notifier-Reloaded/README.md

 It's a fork of [X-notifier](https://addons.mozilla.org/firefox/addon/xnotifier/) [3.5.23](https://addons.mozilla.org/firefox/addon/xnotifier/versions/3.5.23), fixed to make it work on latest Firefox versions.

 ## Requirements
-Z-Notifier should work on Firefox 25 - 59, and possibly Firefox 60.
+Z-Notifier should work on Firefox 25 - 60, and possibly later versions.

 But since Firefox 57, you may need to change some Firefox preferences in `about:config`:
  - `extensions.legacy.enabled = true` allows legacy extensions.
  - `extensions.allow-non-mpc-extensions = true` allows extensions not compatible with multi-process.
  - `xpinstall.signatures.required = false` allows unsigned add-ons (Mozilla no longer signs legacy extensions).
  - `browser.tabs.remote.autostart = false` disables multi-process.

 See https://wiki.mozilla.org/Add-ons/Firefox57 for more information.

 Note these preferences will have no effect for Firefox Beta and Release.
 Consider using [Developer Edition](https://www.mozilla.org/firefox/channel/desktop/#developer) or [Nightly](https://www.mozilla.org/firefox/channel/desktop/#nightly).

 ## Download and Install
 Available at release page: https://github.com/Loirooriol/Z-Notifier/releases